zenomt/jsonld-terse/README.md

 conforming to this profile, is about 200 lines of non-minified JavaScript with a compressed transfer size of about 2000 bytes.
 This implementation intentionally doesn’t expand `@list`s into RDF Lists, since the RDF List construct is much harder to work with than JavaScript `Array`s.
+Also, this implementation only processes URIs, since web browser JavaScript doesn’t provide native IRI processing functions.
+IRIs in documents will be converted to URIs according to JavaScript’s [`URL`][URL api] API.

 This profile is provisionally identified by the URI